victorvogelpoel/Serilog.Sinks.MFilesObject/README.md

 # Serilog.Sinks.MFilesObject

-A Serilog structured logging sink that emits LogEvents to a "rolling" Log object in an M-Files vault.
+Serilog.Sinks.MFilesObject is a Serilog structured logging sink that emits LogEvents to a "rolling" Log object in an M-Files vault.

 This is a **proof of concept** project by Victor Vogelpoel.
 See the disclaimer.